ImaneBenHassine/PortfolioProjects/Health Insurance Cost Prediction/README.md

 # Web App for ML
 - using Streamlit which is an open source Python library that turns data scripts into shareable web apps in minutes.
-- using Anaconda Spyder as Python IDE because all the library for machine learning and data science are pre-install
+- using Anaconda Spyder as Python IDE because all the library for machine learning and data science are pre-installed

-To install Streamlit run in Anaconda prompt :
+To install __Streamlit__ run in Anaconda prompt :

           pip install streamlit
           streamlit hello # to check demo app of streamlit